Patrick64/Hopsuite/ee3x/system/user/addons/hopsuite/README.md

 ## Usage

-### Find the facebook numeric id of a page or a person
+### Find the Facebook numeric id of a page or a person

 You can use external websites for that, like [http://findmyfbid.com](http://findmyfbid.com/).